 netsh winhttp reset proxy

 - Now that you have reset the Proxy settings, go back to Settings > Update & Security > Windows Update, and hit the Check for updates button.
-The update process should work without any issue.
+The update process should work without any issues.

 5] Modify the registry – UseWUServer

 If you are still encountering the 0x8024402c error, you must modify a key DWORD entry i.e. UseWUServer.

 Note: Make sure to create a system backup before following the below guideline –

 - Press Win + S and type “registry” in the text field.

 - Right-click on the top result and choose to

 - Subsequently, reach out to the following location –

 HKEY_LOCAL_MACHINE > SOFTWARE > Policies > Microsoft > Windows > WindowsUpdate > AU